Alper Derinboğaz

-Alper Derinboğaz (Turkish pronunciation: [alpæɾ deɾiɲboːaz]; born in 1982) is a Turkish architect, and founder of Salon Alper Derinboğaz architecture practise that has been recognised as one of Archdaily’s Best Young Practices of 2020.
-Derinboğaz represented Turkey in its debut year at the Venice Architecture Biennale in 2014 with his work Modalities of the Spontaneous, an in-depth study of the urban transformation of Istanbul.
+Alper Derinboğaz (Turkish pronunciation: [alpæɾ deɾiɲboːaz]; born in 1982) is a Turkish architect and the founder of Salon Alper Derinboğaz.
+The business was recognized as one of ArchDaily’s Best Young Practices of 2020.
+Derinboğaz represented Turkey in its debut year at the Venice Architecture Biennale in 2014 with the installation of Modalities of the Spontaneous, an investigation into the urban transformation of Istanbul.

 Career

-Derinboğaz graduated from Istanbul Technical University in 2005 and received the Fulbright scholarship to study at UCLA, where he won the Graduate Award for his master’s studies.
-While working in Los Angeles until 2011, he founded Salon as an Istanbul and Berlin based international architecture practice.
+Derinboğaz graduated from Istanbul Technical University in 2005 and received a Fulbright scholarship to study at UCLA, where he won the Graduate Award for his master's studies.
+He founded Salon Alper Derinboğaz while working in Los Angeles.

-His first built works were selected for the Best Architecture Collection of the year and he received the Arkitera Young Architect Award in 2011.
-Derinboğaz won the Plan Award for Innovative Architecture in 2015.
-His project Antalya Green Hub was awarded the Green Good Design Award by the Chicago Athenaeum in 2018.
-His work has also won the German Design Award by the German Design Council.

-In 2019, he was selected as one of the 40 Under 40 architects of Europe by The European Center.
-He was awarded as "Best Young Practices" in 2020 by Archdaily.
-He is frequently invited to events as a speaker and his works are widely published and exhibited in global art and architectural publications.
-He also teaches architectural and urban design studios in several universities as an adjunct professor.
+In 2019, Derinboğaz was selected as one of the 40 Under 40 architects of Europe by The European Center.
+Later, his office was named the "Best Young Practice" in 2020 by ArchDaily.
+He is frequently invited to events as a speaker; his works have been featured in global art and architectural publications.
+He also teaches architectural and urban design studios as an adjunct professor.